Ualh/crypto-sentiment-tracker/README.md

             start_date = end_date - pd.Timedelta(days=31)
 ```

+## Adjustements

+- Selecting number of coins to aggergate based ont the category :
+        Go to `modules`> `coinrankingapi.py` > line 223
+        change `default_limit=50` to 2 or any number of coin you want to aggregate.

 ## Troubleshooting
 If you encounter any issues:
 - Check that all prerequisites are properly installed.